 Campaigning proudly since 1993

-2018 marks the 25th anniversary of the formation of the Urban Bushland Council; 25 years of strong support and continued advocacy for the protection of bushland.
+2023 will mark the 30th anniversary of the formation of the Urban Bushland Council; 29 years of strong support and continued advocacy for the protection of bushland.
 Its work continues still!

 There is much to be done to complete the implementation of Bush Forever, to scrutinize the forthcoming Strategic Assessment under the EPBC Act and to support local campaigns.